Welcome to The Hub; the home for online cycling resources.

 This site is currently being created with key resources from the former Cycling England website.
 Documents are available for download and the catalogue of reference material will be added to on a regular basis.
 Additional brand new material will also appear, ensuring that The Hub remains an invaluable source of guidance.
 These pages will continue the work of encouraging good practice and cycle-friendly infrastructure and planning.
 Visit us again soon to see some exciting new features.

-Further information on The Hub can be obtained by contacting Daniel Parker-Klein, Transport Planning Policy Officer.
+Further information on The Hub can be obtained by contacting Daniel Parker-Klein, Transport Planning Policy Officer or the Forum Chairman.

 An editorial panel of experienced professionals and seasoned campaigners has been set up to oversee the development of The Hub.
 Over time, existing material will be refreshed and new peer-reviewed material will be added.
 The panel is co-ordinated by Tony Russell from Sustrans.